 Before You Arrive

 Ideally, everyone likes to have a job lined up before they set off for a foreign land —especially if it is a country where you don’t speak the language.
 This is the route I took, and I highly recommend it.
 The family that will be employing you is usually expected to pay for your return airfare and travel insurance.
 This obviously saves enormously on costs and hassle.

 The downside is that in most cases you will not have met the family beforehand and therefore know very little about them; so it is a gamble.
 Try to contact the family’s previous nannies because they will have the most honest answers to your questions.

 From your home country the most widely-used sources for job hunting are Internet agencies.
 These can be risky, so it pays to be weary.
-See TransitionsAbroad.com's list of au pair agencies and do your due diligence as would for any placement agency at home or abroad.
+See TransitionsAbroad.com's list of au pair agencies and jobs and do your due diligence as would for any placement agency at home or abroad.